DaniDiazTech/Qtile-Config/README.md

     home = os.path.expanduser('~')
     subprocess.call([home + '/.config/qtile/autostart.sh'])
 ```

-You can manage the autostart applications modyfing the  _autostart.sh_ file.
+You can manage the autostart applications editing the  _autostart.sh_ file.

 ``` bash
 #! /bin/bash
 picom --experimental-backend &
 nitrogen --restore &
 ```

 Remember to set a wallpaper with nitrogen so every startup your wallpaper will be restored.